Friday, June 16, 2017

 Nope.
 Not really.
 I mean, you'll find some stuff, but most of it is kind of vague and unhelpful, or quite dated, or really clunky to use (e.g. Word templates that have text boxes flowing in zine order, so that you are looking at two pages at a time, out of visual order, when you compose).
 I have been on a surprisingly long journey to find a relatively painless way to slap together a zine without resorting to low-tech scissors and glue layout.
 I'll spare you the bulk of it and jump pretty quickly to the method I settled on.

-But I do want to mention one "dead end:" Adobe InDesign.
+But I do want to mention one "dead end" for me: Adobe InDesign.
 InDesign is a fine program.
 And for a long time I thought it was going to be the answer.
 Ultimately it proved to be too fiddly, and too damned expensive for long term use.
-For me, anyway; your mileage may definitely vary.
+Your mileage may vary, of course.
 I expect it's a great tool for people who like to fiddle.
 At that point, though, I'm doing all the work of laying out a real book.

-The answer, for me, turned out to be two simple and relatively cheap tools: Pages and the aptly if awkwardly named Create Booklet (by Christoph Vogelbusch).
+The answer, for me, turned out to be two simple and relatively cheap tools: Pages for Mac (a basic and awesome word processor) and the aptly named Create Booklet by Christoph Vogelbusch (a program that arranges PDF pages into printable booklets).

 Making a Word Processing Template

 In case you don't know what booklet order means, reading order for a 24-page zine is obviously like 1, 2, 3, ...
-24. Booklet order, for printing is like 24, 1, 2, 23, 22, 3, 4, 21, etc. This makes sure that the pages are in reading order after you print and staple them.
+24. Booklet order, for printing is like 24, 1 (side a of sheet 1); 2, 23 (side b of sheet 1); 22, 3 (side a of sheet 2); 4, 21 (side b of sheet 2), etc. This makes sure that the pages are in reading order after you print and staple them.

 Printing

 That's it.
 Well, except for folding and stapling.
 I assume your printer won't do that for you.
-You will need a long reach stapler.
-They currently run from $12-24 for a typical model.
+Here are tips & tricks related to physically printing your zine.

-• Most people use cardstock for the cover, of course.
+Cover Stock.
+Most people use card stock for the cover.
 When you go to print the interior pages, just tell Create Booklet to print a range of pages from 3 to n-2, where n is your total pages.
 For a 24 page zine, for instance, you would print pages 3 to 22.
 This leaves out pages 1 (cover), 2 (inside cover), 23 (inside back cover), and 24 (back cover), which you then print separately on the card stock.
 Or you could just create your cover in a separate file and print the whole run of your interior pages so that the covers aren't part of the page count.

-If you make a zine, link to yourself below and/or tell me about your process.
+If you make a zine, tell me about it in the comments below!

 Are you intimidated by the idea of creating a physical zine?
-I am, or at least was.
+I am, or at least was at one time.

-I recently learned of a few, wonderful zine formats that greatly lower the fear factor.
+I recently discovered a few, wonderfully simple zine formats that greatly lower the fear factor.
 It's true that small successes breed larger ones, so I think I'm going to give one of these a try in the near future, hoping that it will give me courage to start sending out my digest-sized zine, Plundergrounds.

 The Letter Zine

 When I first learned of Christian Walker's The Tolling of the Great Black Bell, it blew my mind.
 Christian's zine begins as a hand-written/drawn artifact on both sides of one page.
 He copies his original onto colored paper, tri-folds it, and mails it in a standard envelope with a single stamp.
-He can even slip in several "back issues" without raising the postage, so let's say his cost per zine is something like 50 cents for postage plus maybe 15 cents a page for copying and paper stock, maybe another 10 cents for the envelope.
+No clever folding or collating, or stapling.
+He can even slip in several "back issues" without raising the postage.
+At the time I write this, his cost per zine must be something like 50 cents for postage, plus about 15 cents a page for copying and paper stock, and maybe another 10 cents for the envelope.
 Outside of his time, Christian is making and delivering a physical zine for 75 cents an issue.
 Brilliant.
 Easy.
 Useful!

 I think my own mental block was that I always imagined a zine to be like a magazine or a book.
 It never occurred to me that a zine could just be a single page.